jinx420/isThisWebsiteOnline/README.md

 ---

-Older commits and or tags might be tagged as unverified.
+- Older commits and or tags might be tagged as unverified.
 This is due to a switch of GPG keys.

+- Starting from v0.3.5, the `convertme.py` file has been removed.